espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 **Panel B** of the illustration above demonstrates how an RF shielding object can lower the RSSI of a potential parent node.
 Due to the RF shielding object, the area in which the RSSI of node X is above the threshold is significantly reduced.
 This causes the idle node to disregard node X even though node X is physically adjacent.
 The idle node will instead form an upstream connection with the physically distant node Y due to a stronger RSSI.

 .. note::
     Nodes technically still receive all beacon frames on the MAC layer.
-The RSSI threshold is an ESP-MESH feature that simply filters out all received beacon frames that are below the preconfigured threshold.
+The RSSI threshold is an ESP-WIFI-MESH feature that simply filters out all received beacon frames that are below the preconfigured threshold.

 Preferred Parent Node
 ^^^^^^^^^^^^^^^^^^^^^